Revealed: The 8 types of identity theft

 (Image credit: Getty Images)

-By contrast, tax fraud involves using someone else's identity to collect refunds and other monies that are supposed to benefit the real person.
+By contrast, tax fraud involves using someone else's identity to collect refunds and other monies that are supposed to benefit the natural person.
 Typically, this type of fraud surfaces during tax filing season.
 In this case, a taxpayer can't file taxes or receive their refund because someone beat them to it using the victim's Social Security number.

 Elderly woman sits alone